IAM permission management

 }

-For this guide's simplicity, the blueprints above have pre-defined options for resource types, which are EC2 and S3.
+For simplicity, the blueprints above include pre-defined options for resource types, such as EC2

-The blueprints can be modified to support for any type of AWS resource by adding extra options to the resource_type properties, both in the AWS Resource and the IAM Permissions blueprints.
+You can modify the blueprints to support any type of AWS resource by adding additional options to the resource_type

-We want to be able to provision and revoke permissions for AWS resources from Port.
-To do so, we will need to create some actions in our Port organization, and set up some action backends.
+To provision and revoke permissions for AWS resources via Port, you'll need to create actions and set up the actions' backends.

-As mentioned in the prerequisites, in this guide we will be using GitHub actions as a backend for our Port actions.
-To do this, we will create 2 GitHub workflow files, and 2 JSON files which will be used as templates for developer IAM permissions.
+As mentioned in the prerequisites, you'll use GitHub Actions as the backend for your Port actions.
+To do this, you will create two GitHub workflow files which will interact with AWS via the CLI to create the necessary IAM permissions, and two JSON files which will be used as templates for the IAM permissions.

 This workflow is responsible for creating new IAM permissions for an AWS resource.